Available as part of a field course at the following locations

 Once we reach the resort of San Antoni de Calonge we start a detailed field study of the substantial coastal defences that have been put in place to minimise the risk of coastal flooding.
 We will study the effect that the breakwaters have on wave energy, beach profile and width and will also apply Hudsons equation to the rock armour to calculate potential wave energy during a storm.

-There are two areas of sand dunes accessible to us along this coastline, both of which are ideal for fieldwork looking at vegetation succession.
+There is a set of sand dunes accessible to us along this coastline, which is ideal for fieldwork looking at vegetation succession.
 The sand dunes are small enough to enable students to do a full transect across, from bare sand to wet dune slacks and coastal marshes.